MichaelCade/90DaysOfDevOps/Days/day14.md

-## The Big Picture - DevOps and Linux
+## The Big Picture: DevOps and Linux

 Linux and DevOps share very similar cultures and perspectives; both are focused on customisation and scalability.
 Both of these aspects of Linux is a particular importance for DevOps.